 This idea seems like a bit of a no-brainer, but many people still drag their heels at the thought of switching over to alternative modes of transportation.
 Unfortunately, greenhouse gas emissions increased in 2018, largely because the world population bought more cars and drove farther.
 Those trends were more than enough to counterbalance the positive effect of rising electric vehicle sales.

-To implement this suggestion, you don’t need to do anything drastic, like sell your car.
+To implement this suggestion, you don’t need to do anything drastic, like selling your car.
 But, if you’re driving the same routes day in and day out, why not make your commute a little greener?
 If you can walk or bike to work, do it.
 If you can use public transportation while running errands, go for it.
 And anytime that you can carpool with a friend, you should.
 Don’t forget that every mile makes a difference!

 Turn down your air conditioner and heater